Brandonmorsework/Easyshopcapstone/README.md

 1. Create the CategoriesController class similarly to how the ProductController class is built
 2. Fix bugs regarding minimum and maximum price for the web application and duplicate items
-3. Update queries inside MySqlDao classes to reflect the easy shop database
+3. Update queries inside both MySqlCategoryDao and MySqlProductDao classes to reflect the easy shop database
-4.
+4. Run query script in POSTMAN and see changes inside MySQL workbench and the easy shop application

 ### Prerequisites

 - IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).